Slipped Disc and Sciatica in Singapore: Understand the Symptoms, Causes, and Treatment Options

 Surgery is considered when:

-• There is significant nerve compression with weakness
+• There is significant or progressive weakness

-• Imaging confirms a surgically treatable lesion
+• Imaging confirms a surgically correctable disc herniation or stenosis

 What is the recovery time after surgery?